 Bike Trails Overview Map...
 South Florida

-Cypress Creek Greenway - A work in progress; when completed the Greenway will connect from the edge of the Everglades at Tamarac to beachside at Pompano Beach.
-Currently, it runs 7 miles from Tephford Park (at SR 869 in Tamarac) to Lyons Road in Coconut Creek.
-Along the way, Tephford Park and Tamarac Veterans Park offer restrooms and other amenities.
+Cypress Creek Greenway - The Greenway connects from the edge of the Everglades at Tamarac to beachside at Pompano Beach.
+From Tephford Park (at SR 869 in Tamarac) it runs about 7 miles along the Cypress Creek Canal to Lyons Road in Coconut Creek.
+In this section, Tephford Park and Tamarac Veterans Park offer parking, restrooms and other amenities.
+At Lyons Road, parking is at the Fern Forest Nature Center, a short ride out to the trail.
 Virtually no shade, so plan accordingly.
-As of 12/2017, the Greenway ends at Lyons Road.
-Here, parking is at the Fern Forest Nature Center, a short ride out to access the trail.
-The exact path of the final route is still in the planning stages.
+The trail continues along Lyons Road and follows a mostly roadside route another 10 miles to the beach, but we didn't visit that section yet.
 (Reported: Dec.
 2017)

 Location: Broward County (See map )